Bubbles877/ai-slack-bot/README.md

 ## 3. Usage

 1. Configure the Slack app on the Slack website
-2. Set up environment variables
+2. Set up the required environment variables
 3. Run the app
 4. Mention the Slack bot in your Slack app to start a conversation